WhaleKit/tinywasm/README.md

 - **`archive`**\
   Enables pre-parsing of archives.
 This is enabled by default.

-With all these features disabled, TinyWasm only depends on `core`, `alloc` ,and `libm` and can be used in `no_std` environments.
-Since `libm` is not as performant as the compiler's math intrinsics, it is recommended to use the `std` feature if possible (at least [for now](https://github.com/rust-lang/rfcs/issues/2505)), especially on wasm32 targets.
+With all these features disabled, TinyWasm only depends on `core`, `alloc`, and `libm` and can be used in `no_std` environments.
+Since `libm` is not as performant as the compiler's math intrinsics, it is recommended to use the `std` feature if possible (at least [for now](https://github.com/rust-lang/rfcs/issues/2505)), especially on `wasm32` targets.

 ## Inspiration

 Big thanks to the authors of the following projects, which have inspired and influenced TinyWasm:

-- [wasmi](https://github.com/wasmi-labs/wasmi) - an efficient and lightweight WebAssembly interpreter that also runs on `no_std` environments
+- [wasmi](https://github.com/wasmi-labs/wasmi) - an efficient and lightweight WebAssembly interpreter that also runs in `no_std` environments
-- [wasm3](https://github.com/wasm3/wasm3) - a high performance WebAssembly interpreter written in C
+- [wasm3](https://github.com/wasm3/wasm3) - a high-performance WebAssembly interpreter written in C
-- [wazero](https://wazero.io/) - a zero-dependency WebAssembly interpreter written in go
+- [wazero](https://wazero.io/) - a zero-dependency WebAssembly interpreter written in Go
 - [wain](https://github.com/rhysd/wain) - a zero-dependency WebAssembly interpreter written in Rust

-I encourage you to check these projects out if you're looking for more mature and feature-complete WebAssembly Runtimes.
+I encourage you to check these projects out if you're looking for more mature and feature-complete WebAssembly runtimes.

 ## License

 Licensed under either of [Apache License, Version 2.0](./LICENSE-APACHE) or [MIT license](./LICENSE-MIT) at your option.

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in TinyWasm by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-**Note:** The GitHub repository contains a Submodule (`crates/tinywasm-parser/data`) which is licensed only under the [Apache License, Version 2.0](https://github.com/WebAssembly/spec/blob/main/test/LICENSE).
-This data is generated from the [WebAssembly Specification](https://github.com/WebAssembly/spec/tree/main/test) and is only used for testing purposes and not included in the final binary.